Petroperú: Beginnings

-Currently
+Present

 During 2011, Petroperu participated in the construction of the Southern Pipeline, a project that aimed at improving the economic conditions in the south of the country.
 It also invested about 400 million dollars in the construction of the ethane pipeline that started in the city of Pisco, the same year.

 In December 2020, the state oil company, at the special request of the Executive Branch, headed by President Francisco Sagasti, assumed the concession of the Natural Gas Distribution System by Pipeline Network of the South West Concession, for up to three years.
 This way, Petroperu takes over the administration of this temporary concession in order to guarantee the continuity of the provision of the public service of natural gas distribution through the pipeline network in the Arequipa, Moquegua and Tacna regions.

 This assignment is assumed with full responsibility in a key period for the state company, which is in a modernization process that includes the implementation of important activities that allow it to evolve, maintaining the leadership and sustainability of the business, with transparency, and social and environmental responsibility.

-In January 2021 it officially unveiled its new identity, the result of more than eight years of work in a transformation process that has resulted in a renewed and much cleaner version of the institution's image.
+In January 2021 it officially unveiled its new identity, the result of more than eight years of work in a process that has resulted in a renewed version of the institution's image.
 With this change, Petroperu seeks to position itself in the Peruvian fuel market with a sustainable and competitive projection.

 Also in 2021, it received authorization from the Executive Power to issue bonds worth up to $1 billion to finance the last phase of the modernization works of the Talara Refinery.

 Products

 Capacity

-Petroperu has a strategic importance in the provision of energy throughout the country.
+Petroperú has a strategic place in the provision of energy throughout the country.
 Its approximate refining capacity is 94,500 barrels per day (B/D), which represents 46% of Peru's total refining capacity.
 It is the owner of the Talara Refinery, the Conchán Refinery, the Iquitos Refinery, the El Milagro Refinery and the Pucallpa Refinery, five of the six refineries that exist throughout the national territory.
 It is known that it only operates four of these five refineries since the Pucallpa refinery is leased to Maple Gas and, on the other hand, the El Milagro Refinery has still been out of service since January 2015.

 Derivatives

 The company has the necessary coverage to meet the national demand because it has a presence throughout the country.
 It has the capacity to meet the requirements of foreign companies and is a strategic supplier to the Armed Forces and National Police of Peru.

-The fuels and derived products produced by Petroperu are:
+The fuels and derived products produced by Petroperú are:

 Fuels

-In addition to fuels, Petroperu also offers solvents, naphthenic acid and asphalts in its list of products.
+In addition to fuels, Petroperú also offers solvents, naphthenic acid and asphalts in its list of products.